joelforjava/multi-destination-kinesis-kafka-connector/README.md

 ### Introduction

+This is a variation of the Kafka-Kinesis-Connector from [AWSLabs](https://github.com/awslabs/kinesis-kafka-connector).
+I originally forked from this version, but it has diverged a lot from the original.
+However, while making tweaks, I wanted to try and submit some of those changes to the original repo.
+This would be pretty messy with my setup.
+So, I created this version that will be dedicated to a Connector that can send to multiple Firehose destinations while I revert these changes from my original fork so that it can be usable with any pull requests I may want to submit.
+I have updated this document, where possible, that documents where it diverges from the original connector.

 The Kafka-Kinesis-Connector is a connector to be used with [Kafka Connect](https://kafka.apache.org/documentation/#connect) to publish messages from Kafka to [Amazon Kinesis Streams](https://aws.amazon.com/kinesis/streams/) or [Amazon Kinesis Firehose](https://aws.amazon.com/kinesis/firehose/).

 Kafka-Kinesis-Connector for Firehose is used to publish messages from Kafka to one of the following destinations: [Amazon S3](https://aws.amazon.com/s3/), [Amazon Redshift](https://aws.amazon.com/redshift/), or [Amazon Elasticsearch Service](https://aws.amazon.com/elasticsearch-service/) and in turn enabling near real time analytics with existing business intelligence tools and dashboards.
 Amazon Kinesis Firehose has ability to transform, batch, archive message onto S3 and retry if destination is unavailable.